hyperledger-archives/indy-client/getting-started.md

 Identifier: not yet assigned
 ```

-Identifier is a unique value that gets generated when user tries to accept the invitation, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
-Each link invitation on Sovrin establishes a pairwise relationship when accepted, and each pairwise relationship uses different identifiers.
+**Identifier** is a unique value that gets generated when user tries to accept the invitation, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
+Each link invitation on Sovrin establishes a **pairwise relationship** when accepted.
+A pairwise relationship is a unique relationship between two identity owners (e.g., Faber and Alice).
+The relationship between them is not shareable with others; it is unique to those two parties in that each pairwise relationship uses different identifiers.
+(In other circles you may see this defined as two sets of data working in conjunction with each other to perform a specific function, such as in a "public" key and a "private" key working together.
+This is _not_ how it is defined within Sovrin.)
 Alice won’t use this identifier with other relationships.
 By having independent pairwise relationships, Alice reduces the ability for others to correlate her activities across multiple interactions.

 ```
 Trust anchor: Faber College(not yet written to Sovrin)
 ```

-This gives Alice a friendly name for the entity that will bootstrap the new pairwise relationship onto the Sovrin ecosystem.
-Trust anchors provide a way for identifiers to be added to Sovrin.
+This gives Alice a friendly name for the entity that will bootstrap the new pairwise relationship onto the Sovrin ecosystem. **Trust anchors** provide a way for identifiers to be added to Sovrin.
 They are generally organizations but can be persons as well.
 Faber College is a trust anchor, and if its invitation is accepted, will write Alice’s identifier to Sovrin.

 It is important to understand that this identifier for Alice is not, in and of itself, the same thing as Alice’s self-sovereign identity.
-Rather, Alice’s identity will-- for her--be the sum total of all the pairwise relationships she has, and all the attributes knowable about those manifestations of her identity, across the full network.
-If Alice accepts this invitation, she will have a self-sovereign identity by virtue of the fact that she is accessible on the network through at least one relationship, and Faber College will be creating the first relationship participating in Alice’s identity--but Alice’s identity will not be captive to Faber College in any way.
+Rather, Alice’s identity will -- for her -- be the sum total of **_all_** of the pairwise relationships she has, and **_all_** the attributes knowable about those manifestations of her identity, across the full network.

+If Alice accepts this invitation, she will have a self-sovereign identity by virtue of the fact that she is accessible on the network through at least one relationship.
+In this case Faber College will be creating the first of many independent relationships that will participate in Alice’s overall identity--but Alice’s identity will not be captive to Faber College in any way.

 ```
 Verification key: <empty>
 ```

-Alice’s **_verification key_** allows Sovrin and Faber College to trust, in cryptographic operations, that interactions with Alice are authentically bound to her as sender or receiver.
+Alice’s **verification key** allows Sovrin and Faber College to trust, in cryptographic operations, that interactions with Alice are authentically bound to her as sender or receiver.
 It is an [ asymmetric public key](https://en.wikipedia.org/wiki/Public-key_cryptography), in cryptographic terms, and the Sovrin CLI generated this value randomly when it loaded the invitation.

-Verification key is a 32 byte Ed25519 verification key.
-Ed25519 is a particular elliptic curve, and is the default signature scheme for Sovrin.
+The verification key is a 32 byte Ed25519 verification key.
+Ed25519 is a particular [elliptic curve](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography), and is the default signature scheme for Sovrin.

-The Verification key has a subtle relationship with the Identifier value a couple lines above it in the CLI output.
+The verification key has a subtle relationship with the Identifier value a couple lines above it in the CLI output.
-Identifiers in Sovrin are called **_DIDs_** (**_distributed identifiers_**).
+Identifiers in Sovrin are called **DIDs** (**distributed identifiers**).
 These are opaque, unique sequences of bits, like UUIDs or GUIDs.

-There are three options possible for **_verification key_** associated with a DID:
+There are three options possible for verification key associated with a DID:
-- Empty.
-There are no verkey associated with a DID, and DID is NCID (non-cryptographic identifier).
+- **Empty.** There is no verkey (verification key) associated with a DID, and the DID is a **NCID** (non-cryptographic identifier).
-In this case, the creator of the Sovrin identity record (called a trust anchor) controls the identifier, and no independent proof-of-existence is possible until either Abbreviated or Full verkey is created.
+In this case, the creator of the Sovrin identity record (the trust anchor) controls the identifier, and no independent proof-of-existence is possible until either an Abbreviated or Full verkey is created.
-- Abbreviated.
-In this case, there is a verkey starting with a tilde '~' followed by 22 or 23 characters.
-The tilde indicates that the DID itself represents the first 16 bytes of the verkey, and the string following the tilde represents the second 16 bytes of the verkey, both using base58Check encoding.
+- **Abbreviated.** In this case, there is a verkey starting with a tilde '~' followed by 22 or 23 characters.
+The tilde indicates that the DID itself represents the first 16 bytes of the verkey and the string following the tilde represents the second 16 bytes of the verkey, both using base58Check encoding.
-- Full.
-In this case, there is a full 44 character verkey, representing a base58Check encoding of all 32 bytes of a Ed25519 verification key
+- **Full.** In this case, there is a full 44 character verkey, representing a base58Check encoding of all 32 bytes of a Ed25519 verification key.

-In the current guide Abbreviated key will be created and used by Alice (you will notice `~` prefix for verification key in the guide).
+In this guide, an Abbreviated key will be created and used by Alice (you'll notice the `~` prefix for the verification key later in the guide).

-The key that Alice uses to interact with Faber can change if she revokes or rotates it, so accepting this invitation and activating this link doesn’t lock Alice in to permanent use of this key.
-Key management events are discoverable in the Sovrin ledger by parties such as Faber College; we’ll touch on that later in the guide.
+The key that Alice uses to interact with Faber can change if she revokes or rotates it, so accepting this invitation and activating this link doesn’t lock Alice into permanent use of this key.
+[Key management events](https://en.wikipedia.org/wiki/Key_management) are discoverable in the Sovrin ledger by parties such as Faber College; we’ll touch on that later in the guide.

 ```
 Signing key: < hidden >
 ```

-A different **_signing key_** is used by Alice to interact with each party on Sovrin (Faber College in this case).
+A different **signing key** is used by Alice to interact with each party on Sovrin (Faber College in this case).
 A signing key is an asymmetric private key, in cryptographic terms, and the Sovrin CLI also generated this value when it loaded the invitation.
 Alice will sign her messages to Faber College with this key, but she will never transmit the signing key anywhere.
 Because she signs with this key, Faber College can use the associated verification key and know it’s really dealing with Alice.

-It’s important that this signing key is kept secret, as someone with this key can impersonate Alice.
+It’s important that _this signing key is kept secret,_ as someone with this key can impersonate Alice.
 If this key is ever compromised, Alice can replace it with a new one using several methods not covered here.

 ```
 Target: FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB
 ```

-**_Target_** is the unique identifier Alice uses to reference Faber College.
+**Target** is the unique identifier Alice uses to reference Faber College.
 Faber College provided this value in the invitation.
 Alice can use it to look up Faber College’s verification key in the Sovrin Ledger to ensure interactions with Faber College are authentic.

 ```
 Target Verification key: < unknown, waiting for sync >
 ```

 Communication from the target can’t be confirmed unless we know its verification key.
-We know the target is a CID(that’s what the Target line just above told us)--but since key revocations and rotations might happen at any time, we cannot assume that a CID has not updated its verification key.
+We know the target is a **CID** (a cryptographic identifier, that’s what the Target line just above told us) --  but since key revocations and rotations might happen at any time, we cannot assume that a CID has not updated its verification key.
 To know the true verification key of an identifier, we have to query Sovrin.

 Different use cases require different levels of assurance as to how recently we’ve queried Sovrin for any key replacements.
 In this case we might be comfortable if we know that the key was synchronized in the last hour.
 But we can see that we’ve never synchronized this link, so we don’t know what the verification key is at all.
 Until Alice connects to Sovrin, she won’t be able to trust communication from Faber College.
 ```
 Target endpoint: < unknown, waiting for sync >
 ```

-Targets can have endpoints --locations(IRIs / URIs / URLs) on the network where others can contact them.
-These endpoints can be static, or they can be ephemeral pseudonymous endpoints facilitated by a third party agency.
+Targets can have endpoints -- locations (IRIs / URIs / URLs) on the network where others can contact them.
+These endpoints can be static or they can be ephemeral pseudonymous endpoints facilitated by a third party agency.
 To keep things simple, we’ll just use static endpoints for now.
 ```
 Invitation nonce: b1134a647eb818069c089e7694f63e6d
 ```

-This is just a big random number that Faber College generated to track the unique invitation.
+This **nonce** is just a big random number that Faber College generated to track the unique invitation.
+A nonce is a random arbitrary number that can only be used one time.
 When an invitation is accepted, the invitee digitally signs the nonce such that the inviter can match the acceptance with a prior invitation.
 ```
 Invitation status: not verified, target verification key unknown
 ```

 Invitations are signed by the target.
-We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.We might have an invitation from someone masquerading as Faber College.
+We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.
+We might have an invitation from someone masquerading as Faber College.
 We’ll resolve that uncertainty when we sync.
 ```
 Last synced: < this link has not yet been synchronized >
 ```
 A link stores when it was last synchronized with the Sovrin network, so we can tell how stale some of the information might be.
-Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous--but it makes Sovrin more efficient when identity owners work with up-to-date data.
+Ultimately, values will be proved current when a transaction is committed to the ledger, so staleness isn’t dangerous -- but it makes Sovrin more efficient when identity owners work with up-to-date data.

 ## Accept the Invitation

-Alice **_attempts_** to accept the invitation from Faber College.
+Alice _attempts_ to accept the invitation from Faber College.

 ```
 ALICE> accept invitation from Faber